 I’m a big fan of the Pillars of the Earth series, so I was really looking forward to this one.
 The Morning and the Evening is set at the end of the 10th century CE, peak Viking-invasion time.
 It features a builder (originally boat builder, but apparently we swiftly move on from that), a French princess (who knows how to wield power, and is generally a pretty cool character) and a gay monk (who wants to transform the town that will become Kingsbridge).

 However, this prequel is probably my least favourite one in the series so far.
-There was a lot less historic architecture than in the other novels, which was the main draw for me.
+There was a lot less historic architecture than in the other novels, which was the main draw for me previously.
 In addition, the love story was almost the same as the other novels!
 I won’t spoil it, but Ken Follett seems to have a thing for unanswered romance spanning decades.
 Lastly, I also took a 6 month break from reading this book.
 It got very dark about 2/3 of the way through and as I usually read before bed I just couldn’t continue.
 I did finish it in the end though, and if I hadn’t read the other stories I would have probably thought this one was quite captivating… so maybe I should have been managing my expectations a bit differently.

 I had a quick look on Goodreads to see if anyone else had similar thoughts, and came across the comment “… I had realized that in the end you only write the same book all the time, send the same characters on the journey, that even the end of their journey always remains the same.”